- Atrial Fibrillation Slideshow: Causes, Tests and Treatment

 - Who shouldn't take anticoagulants?

-- Brand and generic names, and preparations (oral, injection, tablet, pill, powder)
+- List of brand and generic names, and preparations (oral, injection, tablet, pill, powder)

 - Is it safe to take an anticoagulant if I'm pregnant or breastfeeding?